Colombia: Economic Overview and Strategic Outlook

 Trade Agreements and Market Access

-- European Union (Trade Agreement in force since 2013)
+- European Union

-- United States (FTA since 2012)
+- United States

-- Pacific Alliance (with Mexico, Chile, Peru)
+- Pacific Alliance with Mexico, Chile and Peru

-- South Korea, Israel, and Canada
+- Canada

 Tax System in Colombia – Fiscal Structure and Main Taxes